 This power symbol, aka the Usui Power Increase symbol, has different meanings depending on the source.
 One of them is: “Direct the universe’s power here.”
 The Power Reiki symbol intends to magnify one’s abilities.
 That’s why it is compared to a light switch.

 Practitioners usually begin a healing session with it because it is most effective at the start or the end of treatment.
 Connected to the physical body, it is used to intensify power.
 It draws energy from the surroundings and directs it to where it is needed.
-Practitioners draw this sign on themselves or their clients; then, they silently chant the symbol’s name to themselves three times.
+Practitioners draw this sign on themselves or their clients; they silently chant the symbol’s name to themselves three times.

 A manifestation of Cho Ku Rei is the shape of a coil that expands or contracts to regulate energy.
-One may view the coil to close a field around the energy recipient or a body part to prevent negative energy from coming in and to keep positive ones from escaping.
+One may view the coil as a close field around the energy recipient or a body part to prevent negative energy from coming in and to keep positive ones from escaping.
 Another perspective on its shape is that of a funnel that can increase power and refocus it where necessary.
 When used in reverse, it can decrease the power and set it free.

 How to Use

 Visualize this symbol as a switch that, once activated, enables you to channel energy.
-This multi-purpose symbol has many uses: as a manifestation aid, an instrument for cleansing and purification, a tool for making other Reiki symbols more potent, eradication of negative energy, spiritual protection, spot-on treatments, and a means to speed up healing.
+This multi-purpose symbol has many uses: as a manifestation aid, an instrument for cleansing and purification, a tool for making other Reiki symbols more potent, an eradication of negative energy, spiritual protection, spot-on treatments, and a means to speed up healing.
 Practitioners should reverse this symbol when they’re using it on themselves.

 This emotional, mental, or addiction symbol (aka the harmony symbol) pertains to “The Key to the Universe.”
 Its general translation is “God and man unified.”
 The drawing of this symbol is a bird’s wing or a wave.

-As this symbol pacifies the mind, it is beneficial for improving cognition, treating psychological ailments, exorcising traumatic experiences, restoring equilibrium to the right and left portions of the brain, unblocking emotional hindrances, or eliminating negative energy.
+As this symbol soothes the mind, it is beneficial for improving cognition, treating psychological ailments, exorcising traumatic experiences, restoring equilibrium to the right and left portions of the brain, unblocking emotional hindrances, or eliminating negative energy.

-As Sei Hei Ki’s intention is balance; it promotes love and harmony, balances feelings, and connects the mind and body.
+Sei Hei Ki’s intention is balance; it promotes love and harmony, balances feelings, and connects the mind and body.
 This symbol is an essential ally in the fight against life’s obstacles.